eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When requested, the RuntimeFacade resumes a workload by:
 * request the wrapped runtime to start the state checker for that workload
-* start the WorkloadControlLoop waiting for stop or update commands for that workload
+* start the WorkloadControlLoop waiting for delete, update or restart commands for that workload
 * return a new workload object containing a WorkloadCommandChannel to communicate with the WorkloadControlLoop

 Comment: